 To check your storage settings and see what consumes the most space, open the Settings app, choose General, and select iPhone Storage.

 View the graph at the top for a summary of used and available storage, the list of apps sorted by size, and the exact amount of System Data usage at the bottom.
-System Data includes items like caches, logs, and other resources.
+This type of data can have hidden junk files and is usually managed by iOS automatically, but there are ways to manually clear system data if it gets too large.

 Methods to Clean Junk Files Manually